AndrewAnnex/SpiceyPy/README.rst

 ---------------

 | If SpiceyPy helps lead to a scientific publication, please consider
-  citing the SpiceyPy and the SPICE toolkit.
+  citing SpiceyPy and the SPICE toolkit.
 The citation information for SPICE can be found on the NAIF website.
 To cite SpiceyPy please utalize the zenodo DOI badge at the top of this readme.